@UC Berkeley

 What We Stand For

-Our lab values ethical integrity, collaboration, open communication, respect, and diversity.
+Our lab values ethical integrity, collaboration, open communication, respect, and equity.
 We love to talk about science and celebrate everybody successes, big and small.

 Alessandra Ferrari